 “If you want to save on flights to Vegas, you have to look to Southwest Airlines first,” said Clem Bason, CEO of goSeek.
 “They fly four times as many passengers in and out of Las Vegas as the next carrier, American Airlines.
 Look for their frequent fare sales and use their handy low-fare calendar to find the best dates to fly.”

 Compare Booking Options and Sleep Cheap

 How you book a hotel can have a dramatic impact on the price you pay, and Las Vegas hotels are no different.
-GOBankingRates did a recent check on booking a room at the Flamingo Las Vegas during the weekend after the Fourth of July, which also overlaps with UFC International Fight Week.
-Booking sites Expedia and Hotels.com both offered prices starting at $139 per night.
+GOBankingRates did a recent check on booking a room at the Flamingo Las Vegas during Labor Day weekend.
+Booking sites Expedia and Hotels.com both offered prices starting at $199 per night.